jsoxford/jsoxford/assets/speakerEmailTemplate.md

 ---

+Up-to-date information can be found on our website: https://jsoxford.com/

-I hope you find this helpful and please let me know if you have any questions.
+I hope you find this helpful and please let us know if you have any questions.
+You can email us on organisers@jsoxford.com or contact us on Twitter: https://twitter.com/JSOxford (DMs open)

 We look forward to seeing you on the **{DATE}**.

 Thank you,